kroshu/kuka_robot_descriptions/README.md

 where `version` is omitted, if the official product name does not contain it. (e.g. KR 120 R3100-2 is named `kr120_r3100_2` and LBR iisy 3 R760 is `lbr_iisy3_r760`)

 The MoveIt configuration packages also contain xacros, that describe the semantic information of the robots: planning groups, default states and link-pairs, for which collision checking should not be done.
 The default planning group (from `base_link` to `tool0`) is named `manipulator` for all robot arms.
-An end effector, named `end_effector` is also defined for all robots, which enables visualising end effector paths in rviz.
+An end effector, named `end_effector` is also defined for all robots, which enables visualising end effector paths in `rviz`.

 To visualise the robot models, the launch files in the `launch` directory of the support packages can be used.
 These also start a `joint_state_publisher_gui` to enable visualisation of the robot meshes and frames with different joint configurations.
 However they have only visualisation purposes and cannot connect to real or fake hardware.